liang-ma/BlackScholes_MonteCarlo/README.md

 main.cpp  |  Host code calling the kernels, Input parameters for the kernels can be changed from the comman line.
 ML_cl.h | CL/cl.hpp for OpenCL 1.2.6

 Note that in the repository we had to include the OpenCL header for version 1.2.6, instead of the version 1.1 installed by sdaccel, because the latter causes compile-time errors.
 SDAccel and Vivado HLS work perfectly well with this header.
-See figure ![alt text][clerror]

-[clerror]: /figures/header_failure.PNG

 ### Parameters
 The values of the parameters for a given stock and option are listed in the namespace Params in ***"main.cpp"***.